-The Charles Farris name has always been synonymous with London candle manufacturing, British Culture and craftsmanship.
-Steeped in a heritage that dates back to 1845, Charles Farris scented candles still use the same traditional methods from the Victorian era to make the best candles for modern day - slow-burning, long lasting and of the highest quality.
+The Charles Farris name has always been synonymous with candle manufacturing, British Culture and craftsmanship.
+We still use the same traditional methods from the Victorian era to make the best candles for modern day: slow-burning, long-lasting, and of the highest quality.

-The story goes back to 1845, when Charles Farris created a brand that supplied pillar candles to some of Britain's most important buildings including Westminster Abbey and St Paul's Cathedral.
-By appointment to Her Majesty the Queen, this historic London Company is the ultimate candle maker.
-Using 170 years of experience, Charles Farris has now created a range of seven premium candles and reed diffusers, specifically for use at home.
-Working with master blenders to create unique and beautiful scents, the candles have been crafted using traditional techniques, the highest quality ingredients and are encased in artisan hand-finished glass.
+The story goes back to 1845.
+Charles Farris created a brand that supplied pillar candles to some of Britain's most important buildings, including Westminster Abbey and St Paul's Cathedral.
+By appointment to Her Majesty the Queen, this historic London company is the ultimate candlemaker.

 MAKING OF OUR CANDLES

 Our factory is based the heart of the Wiltshire countryside.
-Here we still use traditional methods to make our beeswax candles which date back to medieval times.
-Founded in 1845, we have been continually refining the blend of wax for our candles and the quality of our ingredients, but many of our production methods remain the same.
+We still use traditional methods to make our beeswax candles, which date back to medieval times.
+While we have been continually refining our wax blends and ingredients, many of our production methods remain the same.
 The dipping for each candle is a slow process and can take many days, but there is no other method to create tapered candles with such a beautifully smooth finish.
-The process is finished by each of the candles being hand-polished, checked for our high standards of quality, and carefully wrapped for delivery.
+Our candles are then hand-polished and checked for our high standards of quality, before being carefully wrapped for delivery.

-All our plastics (wrapping or otherwise) are recycled and/or recyclable, as is our cardboard used for packing material.
-We are committed to reducing our carbon emissions wherever possible and have, for example, installed a sealed circulating system for melting wax which has reduced our energy and water consumption significantly.
-Part of our profits go to charity, and in particular we support Mary's Meals (internationally); The Children's Society (nationally); and the Thomas Foundation as well as the Air Ambulance and Fire Service (locally).
+We are committed to reducing our carbon emissions wherever possible.
+For example, we have installed a sealed circulating system for melting wax.
+This has reduced our energy and water consumption significantly.
+Part of our profits go to charity, and in particular we support Mary's Meals (internationally), The Children's Society (nationally), the Thomas Foundation, and the Air Ambulance and Fire Service (locally).